lucasbarrosomk6/disco/bible/my_manual.md

 5. Identify and log any blockers or dependencies
 6. Update time estimates for remaining tasks
 7. Create subtasks for complex items to improve tracking
+8. Update relevant job notes in this manual after completing the task tracking job

 ### Assumed Tasks for Customer Readiness
 1. Implement user onboarding flow